 "Err, you might want to rephrase that," TK said.

 They went to the edge and again let themselves be catapulted to the dark side.
 With no sun shining on the flat surface, the entire place was dark enough to hide the shadows.
 "Keep your eyes on the ground; they could be anywhere," TK said.

 The group split up and hunted on the ground and around the devilish statues.
 It didn't take long to find them.
 "Hey, I found one!"
 Patamon called from behind a statue of Ladydevimon.

 "Here's one, too!"
-TK announced from a tile near the southern edge.
+TK said from a tile near the southern edge.

 "Kari, here," Gatomon called.
 Kari went to her partner first, who stood in front of a fuming outline of Matt's Crest of Friendship.
-As it disappeared at her touch, the voice she had heard before again crept into her ear and made her spine lock in place:
+As it disappeared at her touch, the voice again crept into her ear and made her spine lock in place:

 You love how everyone wants to be your meat shields.
 They're so willing to throw themselves away for you…